adriannovegil/awesome-chaos-engineering/README.md

 - [Kube DOOM](https://github.com/storax/kubedoom) - The next level of chaos engineering is here!
 Kill pods inside your Kubernetes cluster by shooting them in Doom.
 - [GomJabbar](https://github.com/outbrain/GomJabbar) - ChaosMonkey for your private cloud.
 - [kubethanos](https://github.com/berkay-dincer/kubethanos) - kubethanos kills half of your pods randomly to engineer chaos in your preferred environment, gives you the opportunity to see how your system behaves under failures.
+- [krkn](https://github.com/redhat-chaos/krkn) - Chaos and resiliency testing tool for Kubernetes and OpenShift.

 #### Amazon AWS